greensleeves8/Amazon_Vine_Analysis/README.md

-# Amazon_Vine_Analysis
+# Amazon Vine Analysis

-PySpark, AWS, NLP, and ETL process
+Cloud ETL with PySpark, SQL, Pandas, and AWS

 ## Overview of the Analysis